wnielson/Plex-Remote-Transcoder/README.md

 A distributed transcoding backend for Plex.

-At the present, this is more of a working proof-of-concept.
+At the present, this is really just a working proof-of-concept.
 More testing and development is still needed, so please help by reporting bugs or with pull-requests.

 ## How Does it Work?